tunmsk/nextgen-facebook/readme.txt

 	* The NGFB WordPress REST API v2 module extends the returned /wp-json/wp/v2/posts (including custom post types), terms, and users JSON with a new 'head' array field consisting of 'html' and 'parts' arrays (Pro version).

 == Upgrade Notice ==

+= 8.9 =

+Added a new "Theme Integration" tab on the Advanced settings page, along with new filters and function, for better Schema markup support.

 = 8.8 =